Ashraf2023Uni/UNITOP-GROUP-23/README.md

 Run Apache and MySQL servers on xampp.
 Enter localhost/UNITOP/Index.php into the address bar of a browser.

+Instructions on how to navigate through website/use features of website

 Sign-up and login for customers:
 1. From index.php press sign up, takes you to register.php